Expand Menu

 Subtle Discoloration

 Commonly found near water access points, such as around a window frame, exterior door, or ceiling corners.
 This slight discoloration is often seen in older houses, which are less water tight.
-Often with a slightly brown or yellow hue, this discoloration can be noted on both plaster and any wall coverings placed over effected plaster, such as wallpaper or fabric.
+Often with a slightly brown or yellow hue, this discoloration can be noted on both plaster and any wall coverings placed over affected plaster, such as wallpaper or fabric.

 Drip/Streaking Stains on Paint

 These elongated drip-like stains, usually with irregular borders, have a distinctly water-like appearance.
 They most commonly form where the wall meets the ceiling or on the plasterwork under a window.
 Usually the root cause of these stains is a leak(s) from the outside or a regular drip leak from plumbing.
-Prior to replacing the plaster work, the building envelop should be secured and the interior compartment of the wall treated for possible micro-organism growth.
+Prior to replacing the plaster work, the building envelope should be secured and the interior compartment of the wall treated for possible micro-organism growth.

 Efflorescence